The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Ellipticity

 and the axis ratio:

 $r_{\text{edge-on}}$ describes the ratio of the disc thickness to disc diameter, which is approximately equivalent to the axis ratio for a galaxy viewed edge-on; this contribution is expected to be significant for galaxies with bulges~\citep{joachimi_intrinsic_2013}.
-Assuming linear tidal torquing, a halo's spin is written as~\citep{lee_nonlinear_2008}
+Assuming linear tidal torquing, a \gls{halo}'s spin is written as~\citep{lee_nonlinear_2008}

-where ${i,j,k}={1,2,3}$ in the three spatial directions, $\epsilon_{ijk}$ the \gls{Levi-Civita symbol} and $T^{jl}$ the gravitational tidal shear.
+where ${i,j,k}={1,2,3}$ in the three spatial directions, $\epsilon_{ijk}$ the \gls{Levi-Civita symbol} and $T^{jl}$ the gravitational tidal \gls{shear}.
 The latter, which is a symmetric tensor, is defined as~\cite[e.g.][]{blazek_testing_2011}

-where $\Phi$ is the gravitational potential, $x$ represents comoving Cartesian coordinates and the indices $\{i,j\}=\{1,2,3\}$ indicate the three spatial directions.
+where $\Phi$ is the gravitational potential, $x_{i,j}$ represents comoving Cartesian coordinates, and the indices $\{i,j\}=\{1,2,3\}$ indicate the three spatial directions.
 Following \req{tidal_torquing}, tidal torquing leads to quadratic alignments of galaxy shapes with the tidal shear.